 Registration for the Indoor Recreational program begins shortly after the Summer Outdoor season concludes with the Year End tournaments.

 Watch “Announcements” and “Events” for updates on registration dates.

-- What are the playing nights, fields, and fees for 2018 for Recreational Outdoor Soccer?Click here to see the playing nights for the coming outdoor season.
-Please note that nights are subject to change based on field availability and registration numbers.
+- What are the playing nights, fields, and fees for 2019-20 for Recreational Indoor Soccer?Click here to see the playing nights for the coming INDOOR season.
+Please note that nights are subject to change based on registration numbers.
 Any changes will be posted on the website under “Club News”.
 All games are played at the Pickering Soccer Centre.

 Determine the player’s division using the player’s year of birth and gender (G=girl, B=boy), then consult the playing nights for that division contained under the Recreational main screen.

 - How can I pay the registration fees?Online registrations can be done using Visa or Mastercard.
 Registrations at the clubhouse may be done via cash, debit, money order, Visa, Mastercard, or American Express.

 PLEASE NOTE: Cheques are NOT accepted!

 - When do the fees increase?Current COMPETITIVE fees will increase May 1st.

 RECREATIONAL: This year we are pleased to offer the “Early Bird” rate that will enable you to ensure a spot on a team at the lowest possible price of the season.
 However, don’t delay, the Early Bird opportunity will expire at the end of March 2019!